Prakasha: Prakasha Barrage Dam

 On 10 Jan 2008 Soma Enterprise completed Prakasha Barrage Project at Prakasha Tal.
 Shahada, Dist.
 Nandurbar, Maharashtra, awarded to it by the TIDC (Tapi Irrigation Development Corporation).
 The scope of work for the Rs.
 1.65 billion project included construction of barrage of total length of 1443 m, providing & erecting 27 Vertical Lift Type Mild Steel Gates of size 15m x 9m, having steel component of 5700 MT.
 The Reservoir Capacity is 2.24TMC and would provide irrigation to 8856 Ha of land.

 History

+Under Maharao Jadavrao and Rao Shinde's of Dhanur, Prakasha Village became part of West Khandesh in 1500s.